Je55ie555/steatosis-quantification/README.md

 ### License
-This project is licensed under the MIT License - see the LICENSE.md for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.